 Another reason to have your composition/tune/song "engraved" is to enhance and support it's origin as your original creative work.
 That is, having your music professionally presented can be a positive step towards establishing the connection between the work and the composer.

 A music copyist may also act as an arranger, taking a composition on one instrument or set of instruments and translating it into a wholly different ensemble.
 Take for instance, this fragment for bass and guitar, on the left below, which has been "exploded" out to a chamber orchestral arrangement of mine, on the right:

 Musicians also hire music copyists to help them create sheet music from recordings.
-The act of transcription relies on a very well-developed ear, but can do something that no computer can do.
+The act of transcription relies on a very well-developed ear, and a professional transcriber can do something that no computer can do.
 Musicians without literacy and aural skills of this kind can create written compositions from their own performances.
 I find that singer/songwriters and more self-taught musicians that have a great "feel" for music and a talent for creating tunes and songs benefit greatly from having their music committed to paper.
 It not only aids its dissemination into the greater music scene but also helps with maintaining concrete records for copyright and authorship purposes.

 Furthermore, musicians often find great advantage from working on other people's music.
 Often this is not available in written form, so a transcription of, say, Charles Mingus bass lines helps the bassist to enter into the creative world of Mingus' music.
 Again, it gives the musician something concrete to focus on in their practice.